ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 If you plan to use a gateway appliance, set up an IPSec VPN endpoint on a gateway appliance, such as a Virtual Router Appliance (Vyatta).
 Then, [configure the strongSwan IPSec VPN service](/docs/openshift?topic=openshift-vpn#vpn-setup) in your cluster to use the VPN endpoint on your gateway.
 If you do not want to use strongSwan, you can [set up VPN connectivity directly with VRA](/docs/openshift?topic=openshift-vpn#vyatta).
 {: note}

+If you plan to connect your cluster to on-premises networks, you might have subnet conflicts with the IBM-provided default 172.30.0.0/16 range for pods and 172.21.0.0/16 range for services.
+You can avoid subnet conflicts when you [create a cluster in the CLI](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_cluster-create-vpc-classic) by specifying a custom subnet CIDR for pods in the `--pod-subnet` flag and a custom subnet CIDR for services in the `--service-subnet` flag.
+{: tip}

 </br>